AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 # Maintenance Release Notes {#maintenance-release-notes}

-## Release 10675 {#release}
+## Release 10912 {#release-10912}

 >[!IMPORTANT]
 > Do not upgrade if you are using CORS.
 We identified an issue impacting GraphQL content delivery part on this release.
 A change in default AEM dispatcher config around how GraphQL persisted queries are cached can break the GraphQL content delivery of persisted queries for customers using a CORS configuration.

-Summarized below are the continuous improvements for release 10675, which was publicly released on January 18th 2023.
-This release is an update from release 9850.
+Summarized below are the continuous improvements for release 10912, which was publicly released on February 3, 2023.
+This release is an update from release 10675.

 Note that feature enablement for this release will provide you full feature set.
 Latest new feature set is available here :